 Follow Us On Instagram

 Get myBoiseState Mobile

 Information & Resources

-With more than 22,000 students, Boise State University sponsors more than 200 student organizations under the direction of the Student Involvement and Leadership Center – including seven fraternities and four sororities.
-The SILC also coordinates volunteer opportunities, campus events, leadership training and more.
+With more than 22,000 students, Boise State University sponsors more than 200 student organizations under the direction of the Student Involvement and Leadership Center – including an active greek community.
+The Student Involvement and Leadership Center also coordinates volunteer opportunities, campus events, leadership training and more.

 At Boise State, you’ll find an emphasis on business and economics, social sciences and public affairs, engineering, the performing arts and teacher preparation, as well as health professions, physical and biological sciences and liberal arts.